-Borrow Money From a Friend or Family Member
+Borrow Money From A Friend Or Family Member

 It can be hard asking for money from your friends or family, but they can often be a safe and reliable form of financial support.
 Simply explaining your situation is usually enough for a friend or family member to extend a helping hand.
 You can even opt to create a contract with details of the money borrowed, so it feels more like a transaction.

-Which Banks are Currently Offering Loans Deferrals amid COVID-19
+Which Banks Are Currently Offering Loans Deferrals Amid COVID-19

-Amid the COVID-19, many of Canada’s major banks are offering deferrals for loan payments, mortgage payments, credit card payments and more.
+Amid COVID-19, many of Canada’s major banks are offering deferrals for loan payments, mortgage payments, credit card payments and more.
 Depending on your financial situation, you may qualify for 1 to 6 months of payment deferrals.
 Due to these exceptional circumstances and the sheer volume of people affected by COVID-19, you can request for a payment deferral by applying online with your bank.

-Speak to a Credit Counsellor
+Speak To A Credit Counsellor